0xMart/0xMart/README.md

 ## ⚡ About Me

-- 🎓 Former Network & Security student with experience in EDR, SIEM, and reverse engineering
+- 🎓 Recent graduate in Cybersecurity and Network Engineering (Master’s degree, 2024)
+- 🧠 Hands-on experience with SIEM (Rapid7) and EDR (Cybereason) during my work-study
-- ⚙️ I create tools and scripts in Bash, PowerShell, and Python to optimize system administration.
+- 💻 I enjoy creating tools and scripts in Bash, PowerShell, and Python to automate tasks
+- 🚀 Currently building my **HomeLab SOC project** focused on detection and response simulation
-- 📈 Always learning more about infrastructure security and automation.
+- 📚 Always learning more about security, automation, and infrastructure monitoring

 ---